What are you looking for?

 In my opinion there is no more difficult a task in preparing for a craft show that deciding what products you will take with you.
 There is lots of advice from seasoned craft show enthusiasts and vendors alike who can help you with this decision.
 I too will try to give you some guidance.
 Ultimately however, the responsibility for this decision is a tough one and one that only you can decide.
 No one should know your product line better than you, therefore it is you that should be making all the decisions.
 Hopefully after reading this you will have some nice insight into the kinds of products you need to take with you to your next craft show, depending on venue and price point.

-As I stated earlier, much of the decision of what type and how much product you will bring depends on the venue.
+As I stated earlier, much of the decision of what type and how much product you will bring to the craft show depends on the venue.
 There are many venues for Craft Shows, but here are the most typical shows around and the type of clientele that you are most likely to run into:

 This is a tricky topic for many, not knowing what price point to target and how much of it to bring.
 This varies by show type (see above) and by demographics.
 For example: a show in the inner city of Cleveland, OH will not bring as high of prices as a show in Westerville, OH.
 The demographics are much different in those areas.
 What would sell for $10 in Cleveland may sell for $20 in Westerville.